Welcome to The JPK Project

 The JPK Project was formed in 2001 as a result of research which identified the need for suitable residential accommodation for people with a learning disability in East Sussex.

 Over a decade ago the JPK Sussex Project took a giant leap to start raising £3m for a new project incorporating a state-of-the art Training & Community Centre with Supported Living accommodation.

 You can find us in the heart of Old Town, Eastbourne, where we have developed a fabulous new community centre to provide opportunities for people with learning disabilities.
 The centre offers work experience and training placements for our students.
 It is an important step towards our longer term plans to create the Supported Living Centre serving the Eastbourne and Wealden area.

-Please note, due to Covid-19 safety measures being put into place, our training centre is currently closed but we will be re-opening the café on Wednesday 7th October 2020.
-We are pleased to announce that we will be taking our students back at the café on work placements, in limited numbers, with our lovely volunteers providing one to one mentoring, so that they do not lose the skills they have already learnt.
+Our Community Training Centre is now open.
+We are pleased to announce that we are taking our students back at the café on work placements, in limited numbers, with our lovely volunteers providing one to one mentoring, to improve the skills they have already learnt.

 The JPK Project is led by Jill Parker, MBE, Founder and Chair together with our Trustees.
 We also benefit from the valued patronage of Dame Jane Gow, DBE.

 We have the support of several professional partners who are invaluable to the management and running of the JPK Project.